anonymouscorl5-cmyk/le-probe/README.md

 # Le-Probe: Representation Audits for LeWM

-Le-Probe is the experiment and analysis stack used in our CoRL 2026 submission to diagnose why latent MPC succeeds or fails across LeRobot World Model variants on a high-DoF cube-pick task.
+Le-Probe is the experiment and analysis stack used in our CoRL 2026 submission to diagnose why latent MPC succeeds or fails with LeWorldModel on a GR-1 cube-pick task.

 ## Paper-Aligned Scope